GoogleCloudPlatform/professional-services/tools/ipam-autopilot/README.md

 1. Deploy the infrastructure `terraform init` and `terraform apply`

 ## Setting up the local Terraform setup
 In order to be able to download the provider from the CloudRun service, the Terraform CLI will need to authenticate against CloudRun.
 You will need to setup your `~/.terraformrc` file so that it conaints a valid identity token for a user with `roles/run.invoker`.
-You can obtain that token with `gcloud auth print-identity-token`.
+You can obtain that token with `gcloud auth print-identity-token` and manually create the entry in your terraformrc file.
 ```
 credentials "<cloud run hostname>" {
   token = "<identity token>"